hathithuyhien205/MIS-311/README.md

 * **Reading & Writing Consistency:** Both Reading and Writing demonstrate high overall score stability, featuring only a single extreme low-end outlier each.

 #### Strategic Implication
-Academic support teams should implement a targeted Early Warning System (EWS) specifically for Mathematics.
+Academic support teams should implement a targeted Early Warning System (EWS) specifically for Mathematics (Allensworth & Easton, 2007).
 Early diagnostic tracking will allow educators to identify students falling into the bottom quartile before their scores plummet to severe outlier levels (< 30 points).

 ## 5. Conclusion & Actionable Recommendations